signalfx/puppet_collectd_configs/README.md

  * You can set custom dimensions on all of the metrics being sent by the collectd to SignalFx.
 This can be done by entering your custom dimensions into the dimension_list hash map.
    For example: If one of your servers is running kafka, you can attach a custom dimension into the hash map as:
    dimension_list => {"serverType" => "kafka"}
- * You can attach AWS instance metadata (this module pulls it automatically) by setting the set_aws_instanceRegion as true
+ * You can attach AWS instance metadata (this module pulls it automatically) by setting aws_integration to true
  * You can also configure the target url if you choose to use a proxy to send metrics to SignalFx.